 How to stay ahead of payment fraudsters

-Payment fraud can be devastating for merchants as well as e-commerce customers.
+Payment fraud can severely impact both merchants and e-commerce customers.

 As the volume of e-commerce transactions continues to increase, so too does the risk of fraudulent activity when making or accepting payments online.